balena CLI v20.1.5 Documentation

 Aliases

-• env add (deprecated)
+env add

-To use one of the aliases, replace env set with the alias.
+To use one of the aliases, replace env set

 Description